stoeps13/connections-doc/source/admin/install/t_install_dbs_oracle.md

 This task describes how to use SQL scripts to create Oracle databases for HCL Connections applications.
 Complete this task only if you do not want to use the database wizard.

+!!! note
-**Note:** To capture the output of each command to a log file, run the following commands before starting this task:
+    To capture the output of each command to a log file, run the following commands before starting this task:

 sql\> spool on